Alee14/AleeBot/README.md

 # AleeBot
 Welcome to the AleeBot github repo!
-We have 2 types of AleeBot the telegram one and a discord one and it doesn't really matter though.
 If you want to help do a pull request, also submit a problem/suggestion to issues.

 So here's the planned features so far for AleeBot for discord servers